m-architek/Diablofication/README.md

 ## Overview

-Diablofication is Infinity Enigne modification that aims to implement some of the mechanics known from Diablo II into Baldur's Gate games series.
+Diablofication is Infinity Engine modification that aims to implement some of the mechanics known from Diablo II into Baldur's Gate games series.

 Diablo II and Baldur's Gate are two very different games.
 Diablofication doesn't try to change that by being total conversion mod.
 Instead, it tries to understand why certain mechanic is fun in Diablo II and introduce changes to Baldur's Gate to obtain the same result, without turning game upside down.